anfit/workspace/README.md

 ## 🔐 Security Model

-All protected operations require a pre-shared secret header:
+All protected operations require a Bearer token:
 ```
-X-GPT-Secret: your_gpt_secret
+Authorization: Bearer your_secret_token
 ```
 GPT tool calls must include this to access or modify file contents.
-The secret should be embedded in your Custom GPT configuration.
+The token should be embedded in your Custom GPT configuration.

 ## 📑 API Endpoints (summary)